TheSeaOfRhun/LTR/README.md

-Here is a set of tools to run Lucene (5.4.0) on TREC collections.
-To build it run `ant` from inside the `lucene.TREC` directory.
-The Lucene libraries live in `lib`, the classes in `bin` and the tool-set is bundled into `lib/lucene.TREC.jar`.
-The usual way to use it on TREC test collections is to pass `IndexTREC`, at the command-line, a TREC-like document corpus to index, and then retrieve documents using the index with `BatchSearch`, with a set of queries as input.
+Here is a set of tools to run Lucene (5.4.0) on TREC test-collections.
+To build Lucene run `ant` from inside the `LTR` directory.
+The Lucene libraries live in `lib`, the classes in `bin` and the tool-set is bundled into `lib/LTR.jar`.
+The usual way to use it on TREC test-collections is to pass `IndexTREC`, at the command-line, a TREC-like document corpus to index, and then retrieve documents with `BatchSearch` and a set of queries as input.

 ###### Indexing

 ```
-java -cp /x/lucene.TREC/lib/*
+java -cp /x/LTR/lib/*
      IndexTREC -index /x/index/CD45
                -docs  /x/doc/CD45
                -stop  /x/misc/ser17